xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Let's say you work locally and on production only and have worked out things locally.
-Then you only need to set up / edit a couple of files for provisioning your remote server - `setting up remote server documention
+Then you only need to set up / edit a couple of files for provisioning your remote server - `setting up remote server documentation
 <https://roots.io/trellis/docs/remote-server-setup/>`_
 **NB** You can most of the time just copy data from the local development files.